 How to test, adjust and balance HVAC systems

-Pharmaceuticals manufacturing sites should have procedure and practices for testing, adjusting and balancing of HVAC systems to assure that installed systems operate in accordance with approved design requirements.
+Pharmaceutical manufacturing sites should have procedures and practices for testing, adjusting, and balancing HVAC systems to ensure that installed systems operate in accordance with approved design requirements.

-The following guideline outlines the general requirements for total mechanical systems testing, adjusting and balancing of HVAC systems.
-Requirements include measurement and establishment of the fluid quantities and temperatures of HVAC systems as required to meet design specifications and the recording and reporting of the results.
+The following guideline outlines the general requirements for total mechanical systems testing, adjusting, and balancing of HVAC systems.
+Requirements include measuring and establishing the fluid quantities and temperatures of HVAC systems as required to meet design specifications and recording and reporting the results.

 1. Supply air systems